Foundation (nonprofit): Portugal

 A foundation (Fundação) in Portugal is regulated by Law 150/2015, with the exception of religious foundations, which are regulated by the Religious Freedom Law.
 Foundations may be private, wholly public (created and managed exclusively by public bodies), or public but with private management (created by public entities and optionally also private entities, but whose management is dominated by private entities).
 Foundations may only be operational after being recognized by the Prime Minister of Portugal.

 Foundations must designate and pursue at least one of twenty-five public benefit goals defined by law.
 They must also have enough assets to pursue those goals.
 They may not benefit the founders or any other restricted group, but the general public.

 Portuguese foundations may voluntarily associate themselves via the Portuguese Foundation Centre (CPF – Centro Português de Fundações), that was founded in 1993 by the Eng.
 António de Almeida Foundation, the Calouste Gulbenkian Foundation and the Oriente Foundation.

 Spain

 Foundations in Spain are organizations founded with the purpose of not seeking profit and serving the general needs of the public.
-Such foundation may be founded by private individuals or by the public.
+Such foundations may be founded by private individuals or by the public.
 These foundations have an independent legal personality separate from their founders.
-Foundations serve the general needs of the public with a patrimony that funds public services and which may not be distributed to the founders' benefit.
+Foundations serve the general needs of the public with a patrimony that funds public services and may not be distributed to the founders' benefit.